thrinadhp/maven-1/README.md

 New changes
-done for a new commit
+ffff for a new commit